New Year's Eve: France

-Fireworks at Arc de Triomphe in Paris.
+Fireworks at Arc de Triomphe in Paris to welcome 2020.

 In France, New Year's Eve (la Saint-Sylvestre) is usually celebrated with a feast, le Réveillon de la Saint-Sylvestre (Cap d'Any in Northern Catalonia).
 This feast customarily includes special dishes including foie gras, seafood such as oysters, and champagne.
 The celebration can be a simple, intimate dinner with friends and family or, une soirée dansante, a much fancier ball.

 On New Year's Day (le Jour de l'An) friends and family exchange New Year's resolutions, kisses, and wishes.
 Some people eat ice cream.

 Paris and Marseille host the main festivities of the day.
 A sound and light show using video mapping techniques has been held on the Arc de Triomphe since 2014 (except in 2021 and 2022 due to the COVID-19 pandemic), ending with a fireworks display at midnight.
 It is broadcast live on major television networks like France 2.

 Germany

-In Germany, parties are common on New Year's Eve (Silvester), and wishes of luck may be worded as „Guten Rutsch ins neue Jahr!“, which literally translates into “Good slide into the new year!” or “Slide well into the new year!”, as well as „Prost Neujahr!“ for “Cheers (to the) New Year!” or „Frohes Neues!“ literally meaning “Happy new one!”
+In Germany, parties are common on New Year's Eve (Silvester), and wishes of luck may be worded as "Guten Rutsch ins neue Jahr!", which literally translates into "Good slide into the new year!" or "Slide well into the new year!", as well as "Prost Neujahr!" for "Cheers (to the) New Year!" or "Frohes Neues!" literally meaning "Happy new one!"
 Fireworks are very popular, both with individuals and at large municipal displays.
-31 December and the three days leading up to it are the only four days of the year on which fireworks may be sold in Germany.
+31 December and the three days leading up to it are the only four days of the year on which fireworks (of class F2) may be sold to private citizens without a fireworks license in Germany.
 Every year Berlin hosts one of the largest New Year's Eve celebrations in all of Europe, attended by over a million Germans.
 The focal point is the Brandenburg Gate, where midnight fireworks are centered, with a live broadcast on ZDF under the name Willkommen with musical guests beginning in 2011.
 Germans toast the New Year with a glass of Sekt (German sparkling wine) or champagne.
 Molybdomancy (Bleigießen) is another German New Year's Eve tradition, which involves telling fortunes by the shapes made by molten lead dropped into cold water.
 Other auspicious actions are to touch a chimney sweep or rub some ash on one's forehead for good luck and health.
 Jam-filled doughnuts with or without alcoholic fillings are eaten.
 Finally a tiny marzipan pig is consumed for more good luck.
 In some northern regions of Germany (e.g. East Frisia) the making of Speckendicken (also Speckdicken) is another tradition – Germans go door to door visiting their neighbors and partaking in this dish.
 It looks similar to a pancake, but the recipe calls for either dark molasses or dark syrup, topped with a few mettwurst slices and bacon strips.